 DESIRING A HUSBAND

-I have been called into the Ministry to teach the Word of God.
+I have been called into the ministry to teach the Word of God.
 I am a woman who has lived a life of celibacy for a great number of years after a divorce.
 For many years, the idea of being in another relationship was not a part of my conversation or my life.
-It was if an alarm set off in my head and I was no longer thinking of myself as a woman with desires.
+It was as if an alarm was set off in my head and I was no longer thinking of myself as a woman with desires.
 My focus and mind was dedicated to the things of Christ.
 My circle of friends that were called to the ministry and many active in the ministry were all living the same type of life.

 In the last few years, there has been a strong desire to remarry again.
 However, there have been no prospects.
 However, during this time, I have heard a lot of things from a lot of ministers concerning how they handle their celibacy.
-Of course, most of these things do not line up with The Word of God.
+Of course, most of these things do not line up with the word of God.
 The answer to the question seems to be God made us this way.
-He knows our heart.
-But, The Word of God says Flee fornication.
-Also, some have fallen prey to to giving up their life of celibacy
+He knows my heart.
+But, the word of God says flee fornication.
+Also, some of my ministry friends have fallen prey to to giving up their life of celibacy

 I have heard great stories of relationships of how people were not able to fall in this area and are now in successful marriages.
-However, my deepest thought is how many ministers or laypeople are living a life of celibacy.
-We have dating sites that are geared toward Christians.
+However, my sincere thought is to wonder how many single ministers or laypeople are living a life of celibacy?
+There are dating sites that are geared toward Christians.
 Also, people who say they are celibate.
 In my opinion, we have women who step out of their role to find a man.
 How do you date as a Christian woman realistically in the world we live in?

 I really am not sure where I am trying to go with the subject.
-My thoughts are how is the Woman of God in Ministry handling the challenges of Sex in the world today.
+My thoughts are how is a single woman of God in ministry supposed to handle the challenges of celibacy in a highly sexualized American society?
 I would like to see how many women have taken off the mask and are willing to be transparent enough to help the younger women of the world today to live like the light of the world.

-How does the Woman of God waiting for her husband remain pure, holy, and ethical in the dating process?
+How does a woman who wants to fully serve God and wait for her husband, remain pure, holy, and ethical in the dating process?
 Should women be having workshops, classes, and seminars on how to live in this way as we use the Word of God for our foundation?